Can I Run My Caravan Air Conditioner From a Battery?

 Obviously you have to take into account all the other appliances and electronics you need to power during your off-grid camping trip.
 The takeaway message is the Dometic Harrier Plus Air Conditioner ran more efficiently than theoretically calculated solely from the manufacturers specifications.

-This is a big win for the Dometic Inverter Air Conditioner Models:
+This is a big win for the Dometic Inverter Air Conditioner Models.

 Enerdrive offer a range of 400Ah Lithium Battery & Solar bundles to accommodate running one of these Dometic caravan air conditioners: